lester-lee/f2018-info-vis/_posts/2018-10-15-evaluation.md

 [VizItCards: A Card-Based Toolkit for Infovis Design Education (He & Adar: IEEE Vis 2016)](http://cond.org/vizitcards.pdf) discusses a card-based workshop to be used in teaching infovis.
 They specific the learning goals they consider, as well as which aspects of design that the cards can be used to support.

 [Creative User-Centered Visualization Design for Energy Analysts and Modelers](http://openaccess.city.ac.uk/2618/5/Goodwin-preprint.pdf) discusses techniques that deliberately promote creativity in contexts of design problems where the data is relatively unknown and the needs are not well understood.

+[Evaluation of Semantic Fisheye Zooming to Provide Focus+Context (Afram et. al 2007)](http://www.cs.tufts.edu/%7Ejacob/papers/afram.hfes.pdf) is a study on the effectiveness of semantic fisheye zooming on a concept map, which is a graph where nodes are individual concepts and edges are relationships.
+Participants were asked several questions that tested their understanding and recall of the concept map, and results suggest that semantic fisheye zooming is useful.